 As they say, “Onward and Upstream”.
 Lets go upstream.
 This structure works “double-duty” in that it satisfies both 10- and 100-year criteria.
 Here we have to obey 18.49 cfs as well as 36.46 cfs Target Qs.

 To add a Rectangular Weir click on the Weir selector, choose Weir 1, and add the data parameters as shown below.
-Note that the weir crest elevation is set to the Max Elevation computed for the previous 2-year event at 103.51.
-We’ll try a Crest Length of 1.00 to start.
+Note that the weir Crest Elevation is set to the Max Elevation computed from the 2-year event at 103.51.
+We’ll try a Crest Length of 1.00 ft to start.

 Then click [Add/Update] to compute a new Stage Discharge curve and if Auto Route is ON, you’ll see an updated routing table as well.
 If not, click [Trial Route].

 The 10-yr row shows the Q Actual is below the Q Target.
 Same for the 100-year.
-This solution technically satisfies our requirements but we can improve this by adjusting the weir Crest Length to maximize the Q Actual.
+This solution technically satisfies our requirements but we can improve this by adjusting the weir Crest Length to maximize the Q Actual, minimizing the storage required.

 Just like you did with the Orifice, use the interactive tools.
 Click on the Crest Length input box.
 Then click on the [Up arrow] key until the Q Actual(s) are as close to their respective Q Target(s) as they can get without exceeding them.
 You should arrive at a result like this: